6.1 ~ The Cannabinoids

 (3S,4S)-delta-6-tetrahydrocannabinol-7-oic

-thereof, processors for their preparation and pharmaceutical
+and derivatives thereof, processors for their preparation and

-compositions containing them
+pharmaceutical compositions containing them

 US5635530